peterhinch/micropython-nano-gui/DRIVERS.md

  * `rst=None` A `Pin` instance defined as `Pin.OUT`.
  * `busy=None` A `Pin` instance defined as `Pin.IN, Pin.PULL_UP`.
  * `asyn=False` Set `True` for asynchronous applications.

+##### Synchronous methods

+* `init` No args.
+Issues a hardware reset and initialises the hardware.
+This is called by the constructor.
+It needs to explicitly be called to exit from a deep sleep.
+ * `sleep` No args.
+Puts the display into deep sleep.
+If called while a refresh is in progress it will block until the refresh is complete. `sleep` should be called before a power down to avoid leaving the display in an abnormal state.
+ * `ready` No args.
+After issuing a `refresh` the device will become busy for a period: `ready` status should be checked before issuing `refresh`.
+ * `wait_until_ready` No args.
+Pause until the device is ready.

+##### Asynchronous methods

+ * `updated` Asynchronous.
+No args.
+Pause until the framebuffer has been copied to the display.
+ * `wait` Asynchronous.
+No args.
+Pause until the display refresh is complete.

 An alternative driver supporting partial updates is `pico_epaper_42_part.py`.
 Usage is as above, but the driver supports two methods: